io-kats/software-renderer/README.md

 	- Press WASD for movement.
 	- Press C to toggle between FPS and FLY modes for the camera.
 	- Hold the left mouse button to change the viewing direction.
-	- Press up and down arrow keys to increase or decrease the number of parallepipeds in the parallepipeds scene.
+	- Press up and down arrow keys to increase or decrease the number of parallepipeds in the parallepipeds scene and the number of samples for PCF of the shadow values in the monkey scene (gets slow quickly!).
 	- Press F to take a screenshot.
 	- Press V to toggle the wireframe on and off.